Illustration of green butterflies and leaves with the overlay text 'Design 34 Thes'.

 Let’s shift together

 I, Ida Persson, started DesignShifts as a Linkedin content series.
-However, Shifting practices, practices, and the purpose of design is a collective effort.
+However, Shifting is a collective effort.
 I would love to connect with people who are also exploring the future for and through design.
 Is that you?
 Reach out.